iamklevy/Smart-Home-System/README.md

    - **Registration Activity**: Collect user details (name, username, password, profile picture, email, birthdate) and store on Firebase, cache in SQLite.
    - **Login Activity**:
      - Login using normal method or Firebase authentication.
-     - Implement "Remember Me" using a checkbox.
+     - Implementation of "Remember Me" using a checkbox.
-     - Implement "Forgot Password" feature.
+     - Implementation "Forgot Password" feature.
    - **Main Activity (Home Activity)**: Display a list of actions.
      - **ListView/RecyclerView**: Contains items for each action (image/title), navigate to action activity on click.
      - **Search Facility**: Filter actions by title via search bar.